Daniel-Goerlich/gdb/README.md

 (gdb)
 ```

 You can also set breakpoints on fuctions.
-To set breakpoints on fuctions, you need to type out the name of the fuction right after `break`
+To set breakpoints on fuctions, you will need to type out the name of the fuction right after `break`

 ```
 (gdb) break nameofthefuction
 ```

-Using `break` with the name of a function, will set a breakpoint wherever the name of the function appears in the code.
+Using `break` with the name of a function, will set a breakpoint wherever the name of the function appears in the program.

 Now compile `ex2.cpp` and run it through `gdb` with the following command